DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab1.md

 Create a new editor window in Thonny and paste the code above into the blank window.
 Save the program as _esp32-temperature.py_ and run it.

-The CPU temperature will be displayed in the Thonny shell window, along with _F_ to indictate Fahrenheit.
+The temperature reading will be displayed in the Thonny shell window, along with _F_ to indictate Fahrenheit.

+>It will read very high at 100 degrees or more.
+That's completely normal, because the sensor is next to the CPU that getnerates a lot of heat when it's working.

-Now that you know how to read CPU temperature, figure out what parts of _cpu-temperature.py_ can be combined with _hello-oled.py_ to display the CPU temperature on the built-in display.
+Now that you know how to read temperature, figure out what parts of _esp32-temperature.py_ can be combined with _hello-oled.py_ to display the temperature on the built-in display.

 For an extra challenge, see if you can display Hello MicroPython! and CPU temperature at the same time.

->### Hint:
-> The 0, 0 at the end of `oled.text('Hello World!', 0, 0)` indicates the X, Y coordinate where the message starts.
+> Hint: The 0, 0 at the end of `oled.text('Hello World!', 0, 0)` indicates the X, Y coordinate where the message starts.

 ## Next Steps
-CPU temperature is the same as ambient room temperature.
-The CPU temperature routinely runs over 100°F, so the ESP32's internal temperature sensor is no help when determining if the heat should be switched on or off.
-To do that, we'll need to get the temperature from a sensor that's not sitting right next to the hot CPU.
+ESP32 temperature is not the same as ambient room temperature.
+Taht should be obvious from the readings you're seeing.
+To measure room temperature, we'll need to use a sensor that's not sitting right next to the hot CPU.
 The next lab shows how a commonly available DHT11 temperature and humidity sensor can be used for this task.